 Business certificates are great for students who want to broaden their career skills without the time and financial commitment of earning a graduate degree.
 Graduate certificates are generally 12-18 credit hours and can often be applied towards a graduate degree if you decide to continue your education.

 National publications, such as U.S. News and World Report, Bloomberg Businessweek, and the Princeton Review assign rankings to the top business schools.
+College Consensus aggregates these rankings into our annual consensus rankings of the Top MBA Programs and Best Online MBA Programs.
 These rankings can be utilized as a tool for researching and deciding upon which business schools to apply for.
 Rankings are separated into distinct categories.
 A few of these sections are Best Career Prospects, Greatest Resources for Minority Students, Part-time MBA, MBA Specialties, Most Family-Friendly.
 This helps students determine which factors are most important to them in choosing the best business school.